lyuen-confluent/cluster-linking-monitoring/README.md

 3. Access Control Center from "http://localhost:9021"
 4. Access Grafana from "http://localhost:3000" (admin/password)
 5. Open the dashboard on Grafana called "Cluster Linking Demo"
+6. Execute the script "stop.sh" to stop the environment